Prince of Wales Theatre

 The new Prince of Wales Theatre was designed by noted cinema architect Robert Cromie in a typical Art Deco style of its period.
 Gracie Fields laid the foundation stone on 17th June 1937, and the theatre opened on 27th October 1937 with a revue "Les Follies de Paris et Londres".

 The corner entrance on Coventry Street and Oxendon Street has a tall rounded tower and is faced in Portland stone blocks.
-The decoration in the foyer and auditoium is quite plain, with concealed lighting troughs running across the auditorium ceiling.
+The decoration in the foyer and auditorium is quite plain, with concealed lighting troughs running across the auditorium ceiling.
 Seating is provided in orchestra stalls and a circle, which overhangs the stalls up to 21 feet away from the proscenium, giving an intimate feel.
 The auditorium is also very wide.
-There is a single box located on the side-walls beside the proscenuim.
+There is a single box located on the side-walls beside the proscenium.
 Beneath the auditorium is the stalls bar, which has a central dance floor.

 The Prince of Wales Theatre was equipped to screen films, and on 16th December 1940, Charlie Chaplin in "The Great Dictator" had its central London run, concurrent with the Gaumont Haymarket and the Regal Marble Arch.
 The run of this film ended at the Prince of Wales Theatre on 23rd February 1941.
 Other films that played at the theatre were MGM’s "An American Romance" starring Brian Donlevy, from September to 5th November 1944, Danny Kaye in "The Secret Life of Walter Mitty" from October 1948, and Walt Disney’s "Cinderella" in January 1950.